tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 say, 100 of these ephemeral keys, and sign the whole package before sending it off to the server.
 The server can verify that you generated these keys, by checking the signature.
-This signature is of no use to attribute any of these ephemeral keys to you.
+This signature is only valid for the entire bundle, and doesn't work for individual keys.
 Each time an exchange is done with you, you burn one of these one time keys, never using it again.
 If the supply of one time keys on the server dwindles, you can refresh it by sending a new bundle.